dustinpfister/blog_posts/_posts/threejs-svg-loader.md

 ### Source code and SVG assets are up on my Github

 The source code examples that I am writing about here, as well as the SVG assets, and additional notes and files [can be found in my test threejs repository up on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-svg-loader).
+This is also where I place the source code examples for the [many other blog posts that I have wrote on threejs](/categories/three-js/) over the years.

 ### Version Numbers Matter

 When I first wrote this post I was using r140 of threejs which was released in May of 2022.
+Also the last time I came around to do some editing I updated the source code examples of all demos to my [r146 style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md) which at the time is the oldest style rules I am observing at the time.
+There are a whole lot of code breaking changes coming up ahead.
+Also I think that I should state that with the source code examples here I am using the plain javaScript file form of the SVG loader as well as with various other asserts like the buffer geometry utils and so forth.
+This is because with my r146 style rules I observe that these files are still there to work with, while that is not the case with more up to date style rules that I have in the works.

 ## 1 - Basic Shapes example of SVG Loader